-The DOC is committed to maintaining drug-free institutions and will actively investigate and prosecute any individuals bringing drugs into a prison.
+The DOC is committed to keeping institutions drug-free and will actively investigate and prosecute any individuals bringing drugs into a prison.

 Getting Permission to Visit an Inmate:

 Anyone wishing to visit an inmate in a Wisconsin Correctional Institution must be listed on the inmate's visitors list.
 It is the inmate's responsibility to add visitors to his list.